nixworks/public/news/2010/06/8/README.md

 ##### International Federation of Red Cross and Red Crescent Societies
 ### [The Red Crescent Society, for the first time since December 2008 and in a joint venture between Iran and Turkey, prepares to send two aid boats of donations and relief workers to Gaza. ](/news/2010/06/8/the-red-crescent-society-for-the-first-time-since-december-2008-and-in-a-joint-venture-between-iran-and-turkey-prepares-to-send-two-aid-bo.md)
-_Context: Gaza Strip, International Federation of Red Cross and Red Crescent Societies, Iran, Turkish_
+_Context: Gaza Strip, International Federation of Red Cross and Red Crescent Societies, Iran, Turkey_

 ##### Libya
 ### [Libya orders the United Nations refugee agency, UNHCR, to leave the country for unknown reasons. ](/news/2010/06/8/libya-orders-the-united-nations-refugee-agency-unhcr-to-leave-the-country-for-unknown-reasons.md)